torimartins27/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop
+# Project 1: Triple Peaks Library

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+The Triple Peaks Library webpage is the first project in the Software Engineering program at TripleTen.
+It was created using HTML and CSS, based on a design brief.

 ## Project features

 - Semantic HTML5
 - Flexbox
 - Positioning
-- Flat BEM file structure
-- A custom form
-- CSS animation and transform

-## Plan on improving the project

-Add your ideas here :)
+- Vertical stacking with z-index